qmk/qmk_firmware/docs/config_options.md

 * `#define MATRIX_HAS_GHOST`
   * define is matrix has ghost (unlikely)
 * `#define DIODE_DIRECTION COL2ROW`
+  * COL2ROW , ROW2COL , EITHERWAY or BOTHWAYS - how your matrix is configured.
+  * COL2ROW means the black mark on your diode is facing to the rows or facing away from the cols.
+This is considered the preferred choice in QMK when you are planning a new design.
-  * COL2ROW or ROW2COL - how your matrix is configured.
-COL2ROW means the black mark on your diode is facing to the rows, and between the switch and the rows.
+  * ROW2COL means the opposide.
+The black mark on your diode is facing to the cols or facing away from the rows.
+  * EITHERWAY is useful as compensation when a matrix has diodes messed up with their directions.
+This works prorerly even when arbitrary number of diodes are soldered wrong way.
+That means this setting is compatible with COL2ROW matrix and ROW2COL matrix at the same time.
+  * BOTHWAYS is a new strategy to reduce number of pins required to drive a matrix.
+Compared to a conventional matrix twice the number of keys can be handled.
+This is considered an advanced topic and will be discussed separately.
 * `#define DIRECT_PINS { { F1, F0, B0, C7 }, { F4, F5, F6, F7 } }`
   * pins mapped to rows and columns, from left to right.
 Defines a matrix where each switch is connected to a separate pin and ground.
 * `#define AUDIO_VOICES`